Perspectives

 Containment has made it possible to change the regulations so that

-that all teleconsultations are reimbursed by the health insurance, especially if the practitioner does not know the patient.
+all teleconsultations to be reimbursed by the health insurance scheme, even if the practitioner does not know the patient.

-Over the last week of April 2020 and due to the pandemic arrangements, Medicare in France recorded 1 million teleconsultations compared to 10,000 in early March.
-4.5 million teleconsultations occurred in the entire month of April alone, compared to 75,000 in 2019.
-The number of teleconsultations rises to 1.9 million in November 2020.
+In the last week of April 2020, as a result of pandemic measures, French health insurance recorded 1 million teleconsultations, compared with 10,000 at the beginning of March.
+4.5 million teleconsultations took place in April alone, compared with 75,000 in 2019.
+The number of teleconsultations will reach 1.9 million in November 2020.

-In the medium term, 15-25% of physical consultations could shift to teleconsultation.
-This could reduce the number of daily trips by half a million (out of a total of 43 million) in Île-de-France3.
+In the medium term, 15 to 25% of physical consultations could switch to teleconsultation.
+This could reduce the number of daily trips by half a million (out of a total of 43 million) in the Paris region3.

 picto_telemedicine